 “For the most demanding housewives, Fairy is the best detergent in class for cleaning up dishes because of its highly concentrated power.”

-Like Fairy, once a company has defined the positioning for its products or its brands, it needs to communicate it well to the market and to its stakeholders; customers, investors, and employees.
+Like Fairy, once a company has defined the brand positioning for its products or its brands, it needs to communicate it well to the market and to its stakeholders; customers, investors, and employees.
 This is done through crafting a brand positioning statement.
 This is a brief and concise description of who your target group is and the competitive advantage your brand has against its competitors.

 So, how do marketers define a brand positioning statement?